-The Fund’s Black and Hispanic joint-venture partners have intimate knowledge of local real estate market conditions, direct relationships with government officials, local banks, and access to best in class industry Black and Hispanic professionals; lawyers, real estate brokers, mortgage bankers, architects, electricians, plumbers, and construction contractors, etc. This summer, the Forum is poised to launch a second real estate fund, to raise an additional $50 million to invest in small-to-midsize multi-family property developments.
-This opportunity will be open to both accredited and unaccredited investors.
-The current commercial real estate markets in Black and Hispanic communities represent a unique investment opportunity.
+The Fund’s Black and Hispanic joint-venture partners have intimate knowledge of local real estate market conditions, direct relationships with government officials, local banks, and access to best in class industry Black and Hispanic professionals; lawyers, real estate brokers, mortgage bankers, architects, electricians, plumbers, and construction contractors, etc. The current commercial real estate markets in Black and Hispanic communities represent a unique investment opportunity.
 History reminds us that some of the best commercial real estate investment opportunities were created amid adverse conditions akin to what we are experiencing today.

 The COVID-19 pandemic has served to high light, the persistent systemic economic inequities that have reduced wealth accumulation and intergenerational transfers for decades for Black and Hispanic families.